Rup-Ali/-Frontend-Developer-Portfolio/Snake.Game/README.md

 Open the project folder

-Run the game by opening:
+Run the game by opening: index.html in your browser.

-index.html

-in your browser.

-📈 Future Improvements

-Add Game Over screen

-Add High Score system

-Add Sound effects

-Add Mobile touch controls

-👩‍💻 Author
+👩‍💻 Author:<br>

-Rupali Samantaray
-Frontend Stack Developer
+Rupali Samantaray<br>Frontend Stack Developer